-Bride T & S Co.
-AND THE PARTY OF T
+NO. OF THE REAL PROPERTY.

-And this all our 1 -/ THE RESERVE TO SERVE will
+And this all our your will

-an that as they what is would
+an that as they what would

-the but he them these are shall
+the but he them these shall

 of no she their those was should

-for not it who there were may
+for not it who there may

 from with him whom some been might

 to up her whole when have can

 on or we which be has could

-by if us you am had must
+by lif us you am had must